What is Foreign Direct Investment (FDI)?

 Lasting Interest and the Element of Control

 An investment into a foreign firm is considered an FDI if it establishes a lasting interest.
-A lasting interest is established when an investor obtains at least 10% of the voting power in the firm.
+A lasting interest is established when an investor obtains at least 10% of the voting power in a firm.

 The key to foreign direct investment is the element of control.
 Control represents the intent to actively manage and influence a foreign firm’s operations.
 This is the major differentiating factor between FDI and a passive foreign portfolio investment.